milvus-io/milvus-docs/site/en/adminGuide/message_storage_operator.md

 | Standalone mode |    ✔️    |    ✔️   |   ✔️   |
 |   Cluster mode  |    ✖️    |    ✔️   |   ✔️   |

-There are also other limitations for specifying the message stream system:
+There are also other limitations for specifying the message storage:
-- Only one message stream system for one Milvus instance is supported.
-However we still have backward compatibility with multiple systems set for one instance.
+- Only one message storage for one Milvus instance is supported.
+However we still have backward compatibility with multiple message storages set for one instance.
 The priority is as follows:
   -  standalone mode:  RocksMQ(default) > Pulsar > Kafka
   - cluster mode: Pulsar(default) > Kafka
-- The message stream system cannot be changed while the system is running.
+- The message storage cannot be changed while the Milvus system is running.
 -  Only Kafka 2.x or 3.x verison is supported.

 ## Configure RocksMQ
-RocksMQ is the default stream storage system in Milvus standalone.
+RocksMQ is the default message storage in Milvus standalone.

 <div class="alert note">
-Currently, you can only configure RocksMQ as the stream storage system for Milvus standalone with Milvus Operator.
+Currently, you can only configure RocksMQ as the message storage for Milvus standalone with Milvus Operator.
 </div>

 #### Example